 Can dogs eat cream cheese?

 Plain cream cheese in small amounts won't harm most dogs but is very high in fat.
-Flavored varieties often contain problematic ingredients.
+Flavoured varieties often contain problematic ingredients.

 The full picture